 If you have a profit, you have a gain and you’ll pay Income Tax on that gain.
-If you have a loss, you won’t pay tax on it - but you may be able to deduct a certain amount of losses from your gains in a given financial year (more on this later).
+If you have a loss, you won’t pay tax on it - but you may be able to offset it against your gains if you meet specific conditions (more on this later).

-In general, your Income Tax in Denmark is made up of:
+For general income, your Personal Income Tax rate in Denmark is made up of: